- SDLC Tutorial

 The data transfer and communication between the internal modules and with the outside world (other systems) is clearly understood and defined in this stage.
 With this information, integration tests can be designed and documented during this stage.

-In this phase the detailed internal design for all the system modules is specified, referred to as Low Level Design (LLD).
+In this phase, the detailed internal design for all the system modules is specified, referred to as Low Level Design (LLD).
 It is important that the design is compatible with the other modules in the system architecture and the other external systems.
-Unit tests are an essential part of any development process and helps eliminate the maximum faults and errors at a very early stage.
-Unit tests can be designed at this stage based on the internal module designs.
+The unit tests are an essential part of any development process and helps eliminate the maximum faults and errors at a very early stage.
+These unit tests can be designed at this stage based on the internal module designs.

 The actual coding of the system modules designed in the design phase is taken up in the Coding phase.
 The best suitable programming language is decided based on the system and architectural requirements.

-Unit Testing: Unit tests designed in the module design phase are executed on the code during this validation phase.
+Unit tests designed in the module design phase are executed on the code during this validation phase.
 Unit testing is the testing at code level and helps eliminate bugs at an early stage, though all defects cannot be uncovered by unit testing.

-Integration Testing: Integration testing is associated with the architectural design phase.
+Integration testing is associated with the architectural design phase.
 Integration tests are performed to test the coexistence and communication of the internal modules within the system.

-V- Model Application
+V- Model ─ Application